 Frequently Asked Questions

 Q: What makes Rowboat different from other AI assistants like ChatGPT or Claude?
-A: Rowboat’s key differentiators are persistent memory through a knowledge graph and local data storage.
+A: Rowboat’s key differentiators are persistent memory through a knowledge graph, local data storage, and a memory substrate you can inspect and edit directly.
 While ChatGPT and Claude reconstruct context per session, Rowboat maintains long-term memory across all your work.
-Additionally, Rowboat stores data locally as Markdown files you control, rather than in proprietary cloud systems.
+Unlike the closed memory stores in commercial agents, Rowboat’s knowledge vault is a directory of plain Markdown files: inspectable, editable, and version-controllable by any standard tool.

 Q: Is Rowboat free to use?
 A: Yes, Rowboat is open-source and free to use.
 You may incur costs for API keys if using hosted AI models (OpenAI, Anthropic, etc.), but the core application has no subscription fees.
 Local models via Ollama or LM Studio operate entirely cost-free.